oa-labs/arc-ai-digital-ocean/docs/TECHNICAL_STACK.md

 ## Overview

-This document provides detailed technical specifications for the AI-powered internal chat agent system, leveraging Supabase for managed database, authentication, real-time features, and storage, with a modern full-stack JavaScript/TypeScript architecture using Bun, Vite, React, Hono, and tRPC.
+This document provides detailed technical specifications for the AI-powered internal chat agent system, leveraging Supabase for managed database, authentication, real-time features, and storage, with a modern full-stack JavaScript/TypeScript architecture using Node.js, Vite, React, Hono, and tRPC.

 ## Backend Architecture